marios-code-path/path-to-springboot-3/observation/README.md

 ```

 A few things are happening in this code:
- 1. Create an instance of [Observation]() which aggregates trace, metrics instrumentation.
+ 1. Create an instance of `Observation` bound to an `ObservationRegistry` as stated in [The Doc](https://micrometer.io/docs/observation).
  2. To better track our invocation, set [Low Cardinality keys]() - that is keys which have little or no variations in value.
 For [High Cardinality]() - which is many value possibilities - use the `.highCardinalityKeyValue()` method.
- 3. Rather than manually calling `.start()` and `.stop()`, use the [observe(Runnable)] to isolate any monitored code in it's own closure.
+ 3. Rather than manually calling `.start()` and `.stop()`, use the [observe(Runnable)] to isolate any monitored code in it's own `Runnable` closure.
+### How Observation works

-Micrometer employs "handlers" that are notified about the lifecycle event of an observation.
+Micrometer Observation employs "handlers" that are notified about the lifecycle event of an observation.
 An `ObservationHandler` handler wraps around the [Observation] lifecycle and execute it's methods on lifecycle events.
 An `ObservationHandler` reacts only to supported implementations of an `Observation.Context` and can create, for example, timers, spans, and logs by reacting to the lifecycle events of an observation, such as:

 * `start` - Observation has been started.
 Happens when the `Observation#start()` method gets called.
 * `stop` - Observation has been stopped.
 Happens when the `Observation#stop()` method gets called.